Greg Stiemsma: 2010–11 season

 In July 2010, Stiemsma joined the Minnesota Timberwolves for the 2010 NBA Summer League.
 On September 10, 2010, he was waived by the Timberwolves before appearing in a game for them.
 Later that month, he signed with the Cleveland Cavaliers.
 However, he was later waived by the Cavaliers on October 2, 2010.
 Three days later, he signed a two-year deal with Türk Telekom of the Turkish Basketball League.

 2011–12 season

-On August 21, 2011, Stiemsma signed with BC Sukhumi of the Georgian Superliga but left before appearing in a game for them.
+On August 21, 2011, Stiemsma signed with BC Sokhumi of the Georgian Superliga but left before appearing in a game for them.
 On November 2, 2011, he was reacquired by the Sioux Falls Skyforce.

 Boston Celtics (2011–2012)

 On December 9, 2011, Stiemsma signed with the Boston Celtics.
-On December 28, 2011, he made his NBA debut, recording 2 points, 6 blocks and 4 rebounds in a 78-97 loss to the New Orleans Hornets.
+On December 28, 2011, he made his NBA debut, recording 2 points, 6 blocks and 4 rebounds in a 78–97 loss to the New Orleans Hornets.
 In March 2012, he signed a sponsorship deal with Nike.

 On June 29, 2012, the Celtics extended a $1.05 million qualifying offer to Stiemsma, thereby making him a restricted free agent.